mrautio/hh-templates/README.md

 ## Supported templates

 Templates are intended to be as close to original templates as possible.
-However, templates are still work-in-progress and not 100 % accurate.
 Feel free to contribute with formatting improvements.

 ### Supported languages